DavidNart90/Track_test/Report.md

 ## Observations & Recommendations
 - Vector search fails without internet connectivity.
 Ensure outbound access or provide local embeddings.
+- Graph search could not reach the Neo4j database due to network restrictions.
 - Simple greetings now return a friendly message without performing a search.
+- Advanced property and market queries fell back to a default message because search results were empty.
 - All conversation messages are stored in the `conversation_messages` table with the new `message_metadata` field.